Top 10 Advantages and Disadvantages of Homework Explained

 Homework has always been a big part of school life.
-But today, more people are asking, “Is it really helping students?”
+But today, more people ask, “Is it really helping students?”
 Some teachers say homework improves learning and builds strong habits.
 Some parents believe it helps children stay sharp and focused.

 But many students feel overwhelmed and stressed every night.
 Some even lose sleep because they have too much homework.
 And now, even researchers and doctors are questioning its impact.